nicojourdain/nicojourdain.github.io/_posts/2020-04-21-Postdoctoral_position.md

 The [Institute of Geosciences and Environment (IGE)](http://www.ige-grenoble.fr/?lang=en), Grenoble, France, is advertising a 2-year postdoctoral position.

-The postdoc will be hired by [CNRS](http://www.cnrs.fr/en) and supervised by Nicolas Jourdain at IGE. **The position will ideally start in October 2020**.
+The postdoc will be hired by [CNRS](http://www.cnrs.fr/en) and supervised by Nicolas Jourdain at IGE.
+The position will ideally start in October 2020.

-We are looking for a highly motivated candidate with previous experience in physical oceanography, fluid dynamics, or similar, **to improve and develop parameterisations of ocean basal melting underneath Antarctic ice shelves**.
+We are looking for a highly motivated candidate with previous experience in physical oceanography, fluid dynamics, or similar, to improve and develop parameterisations of ocean basal melting underneath Antarctic ice shelves.

-Applicants should contact <nicolas.jourdain@univ-grenoble-alpes.fr> **before June 15th**.
+Applicants should contact <nicolas.jourdain@univ-grenoble-alpes.fr> before June 15th.

 # Postdoctoral project and scientific context